AltcoinCoop/nodejs-pool-1/README.md

 Pre-Deploy
 ----------
-* If you're planning on using e-mail, you'll want to setup an account at https://mailgun.com (It's free for 10k e-mails/month!), so you can notify miners.
-This also serves as the backend for password reset emails, along with other sorts of e-mails from the pool, including pool startup, pool Monerod daemon lags, etc so it's highly suggested!
 * Pre-Generate the wallets, or don't, it's up to you!
 You'll need the addresses after the install is complete, so I'd suggest making sure you have them available.
 Information on suggested setups are found below.
 * If you're going to be offering PPS, PLEASE make sure you load the pool wallet with XMR before you get too far along.
 Your pool will trigger PPS payments on it's own, and fairly readily, so you need some float in there!
 * Make a non-root user, and run the installer from there!